dojoengine/book/docs/pages/toolchain/slot/reference.md

 &nbsp;&nbsp;&nbsp;&nbsp; Manage authentication credentials for the Slot CLI, ensuring secure access and operations.

 #### deployments
- Comprehensive tools for managing your `Slot deployments:`
+ Sub commands tools for managing your `Slot deployments:`

 [`create`](/toolchain/slot/deployment-commands/create.md): Initialize a new deployment for services like Katana or Torii.